 Specific marking and labeling methods are detailed in SOP #7 for permanent plots, but temporary plots are not marked (except for temporary flagging to mark the plot when sampling) or labeled since they will never be revisited.
 Permanent plots are marked with 0.5 m stainless steel rods and PVC pipes and labeled with aluminum tags attached with plastic coated aluminum wire at the origin (0 m) and the end (forest and shrubland: 50 m; coastal: 20 m) of the centerline.
-The permanent pipes at the ends of the center and two parallel edge transects are offset (0.1 m) beyond the measured end of the plot so that the marker does not disturb the vegetation and interfere with data collection.
-The four corners of the plot are flagged with blue pin flags and durable blue flagging.
+The permanent pipes at the ends of the center and two parallel edge transects were placed exactly at 50 m.
+Permanent pipes were offset only when absolutely necessary (e.g., a rock prevented the post from going into the ground).
+The four corners of the plot are flagged with blue pin flags and durable blue flagging is placed on tree trunks or tree fern trunks at starts and ends of T1, T2, and T3 and on the PVC posts at T2 start and end.
+If no vegetation is nearby to tie the flagging to, flag only the blue pin flag or the PVC pipe.
+All of the corner blue pin flags are pushed into the ground to ensure they are not blown away, at times leaving only the blue flag square visible.
 Alternative plot marking techniques may be employed for some areas if sensitive features (i.e., archeological) are present within the sampling frame.
 The project lead will consult with the local park staff regarding cultural resources issues prior to monitoring to protect these resources and ensure compliance with the National Historic Preservation Act (1966).